stream-processing, windowing, kafka-streams, apache-flink, real-time-analytics

 4. A new session begins with the new event

 This window merging behavior is crucial.
 Multiple session windows can merge when events arrive out of order.
-For instance, if events arrive with timestamps [10:00, 10:05, 10:20], assuming a 10-minute gap, they initially create separate windows.
-When the 10:05 event arrives, the system recognizes it bridges the gap and merges the windows.
+Consider this example with a 10-minute session gap:

 Technical Example